LucaScheller/VFX-LYNX/README.md

 ### Step 2/2 | Configuring Your Environment

 Next up you have to edit your environment to include the package.
-Since no personal data is collected, analytics are enabled by default.
-See the [Analytics](#analytics) section below for more information.

 You have to edit files in the following location depending on your operating system:
 - Windows: C:\Users\YourUserNameHere\Documents\houdini17.5